 National Night Out!

 Across the nation, there is an abundance of caution to keep everyone safe.
-All National Night Out events across the nation have a new tentative date.
-The Board of Directors and the NNO Planning Committee have decided to postpone National Night Out to October 6, 2020.
-Should Covid-19 conditions endanger this new date, we will cancel the event for 2020.
-Please check back here for further updates.
+All National Night Out events across the nation have been CANCELED FOR 2020.
+The Board of Directors and the NNO Planning Committee have decided to also CANCEL our event for 2020.

 The event was a HUGE success.
 If you were there, you were part of the first annual event of this kind for our community.
 Coming together as a community is what makes us stronger.
 This event did that.